nicolatravaglini/GroupChat/README.md

 BUGS:
 Sometimes the messages are formed only by the sender, and not you they unlock even by activating the Reading News mode;

-Some characters are not accepted, and once sent they create an empty text file that blocks the sender's application and the recipient of the message;

 If you write as a "\n" character (by pressing ENTER) it is allowed send messages, and this causes the application to crash;

 IDEAS: